feltor-dev/feltor/README.md

 Now, let us test the mpi setup
 > You can of course skip this if you don't have mpi installed on your computer.
 > If you intend to use the MPI backend, an implementation library of the mpi standard is required.
+Per default `mpic++` is used for compilation.

 ```sh
  $ cd path/to/feltor/inc/dg